miracum/dqa-dqastats/README.md

 ## Configuration of the tool

-The configuration of data systems, be it CSV files or SQL-based databases, is done with environment variables, which can be set using the base R command `Sys.setenv()`.
+The configuration of databases, be it CSV files or SQL-based databases, is done with environment variables, which can be set using the base R command `Sys.setenv()`.

 A detailed description, which environment variables need to be set for the specific databases can be found [here](https://github.com/miracum/misc-dizutils/blob/master/README.md).